BenoCharlo/benocharlo.github.io/src/pages/posts/Useful_noise/index.md

 ### Learning privately from the data

 As a first step, I will build a classification model to determine who will probably match in the future, based on the data I have.
-I decided to go for neural nets build with Tensorflow/Keras.
+I decided to build for neural nets using Tensorflow/Keras.

 The model architecture is show below: